Lares Trek 4 Days / 3 Nights

 - Hotel Santuario (hotel with more than 3 stars) – US $ 65 per person per night (double occupancy)

-- Vistadome train -US $ 65 per trip from Aguas Calientes to Ollantaytambo (reservation is required in advance).
+- Vistadome train -US $ 65 per trip from Aguas Calientes to Ollantaytambo (Need to book in advance).

-- Hiram Bingham train (deluxe) -US $ 485 per trip from Aguas Calientes to Poroy (advance booking required).
+- Hiram Bingham train (deluxe) -US $ 485 per trip from Aguas Calientes to Poroy (Need to book in advance).

 How long is Lares Trek and how many hours do we walk per day?